wtistang/LibertyGettingStarted-Lab/README.md

     <kbd>![image171](./images/media/image171.png)</kbd>

-    You would see more than one server if a collection would have been defined.
+    You would see more than one server if a collective would have been defined.

 9. On the tab **Applications** you can see the running applications.
 As user with admin rights, you can use the menu to start, stop or restart an application.